-After he finished his apple core appetizer, he ventured over to another camp site north of us to attempt to sample their main course.
+After he finished his apple core appetizer, he ventured over to another campsite north of us to attempt to sample their main course.
 It was hilarious to watch a grown man cussing and fussing at a raccoon while throwing canned food at it.
 He may have said a few things that would not be appropriate for camping with a child, just saying.

 So, always secure your food and debris.
 Make sure it is stowed in raccoon-proof containers.
 Also, always ensure that trash is cleaned up and placed in lidded and secure vessels.
 P.S. squirrels are just as bad!

 Our hammock was the BEST $20 we spent.
 We practically lived in it during our trip.
 It also doubles as a swing for a child (this may have also resulted in my use of the concussion protocol).

 Not to steal the thunder from #6 but I wish I had asked the innocent question of what to eat a heck of a lot sooner!
 Our friends and family gave us some yummy sounding advice!